 Oregon has plenty to offer anyone that loves nature.
 The Beaver State is known as a great place to visit, but there are also many benefits to calling it home.
-Whether you’re drawn to the artisanal offerings of Portland, the wine country of the Willamette Valley, the mountains or the coast, you’ll find a laid-back lifestyle.
+Whether you’re drawn to the artisanal offerings of Portland, the wine country of the Willamette Valley, the mountains of the Cascades or the Pacific coast, you’ll find natural beauty and a laid-back lifestyle here.
 As far as cost of living goes, Oregon is fairly affordable, though its income taxes are on the higher side.

 Housing Costs in Oregon

-NeighborhoodScout data also stipulates that from 2013 to 2018, the Oregon market saw strong appreciation of 8.61% annually.
+NeighborhoodScout data also shows that, from 2013 to 2018, the Oregon market saw strong appreciation of 8.61% annually.
 These numbers are down from 2017 to 2018, though, as values have grown by just 6.19% during this time frame.

 According to the U.S. Energy Information Administration (EIA), the average monthly energy bill in Oregon in 2017 was $103.26.
 That places the state right around the middle of the pack, as its figure is $8.41 less than the national average.